Page updated 29 September 2020

 There are a number of edtions of this book from 1689 and 1727.
 The 1689 edition is printed in 3 parts with 5 volumes.

-Seconde Partie, 785pp.
-Livres 3 and 4.
-Travels in Persia and what is now Iraq and includes departing from Bassora by ship via Ormus to Indes and Sourat, livre quatrieme, 593p onwards.
+Seconde Partie, 785pp, livres 3 and 4.
+This book is the travels in Persia and what is now Iraq.
+He departed from Bassora by ship via Ormus to Indes and Sourat, livre quatrieme, 593p onwards.

 Troisieme Partie – This part has a different title from the first 2 parts and is divided into livres 1 and 2.